Houston Endowment is one of the largest private foundations in Texas and a leader in Houston’s philanthropic space.

 The first stage of the competition attracted Expressions of Interest from 121 teams comprising 354 individual firms.

-From these submissions, four teams were shortlisted in August 2019 and asked to create concept designs for the new headquarters.
+From these submissions, four teams were shortlisted in August 2019 and asked to create design concepts for the new headquarters.
 All shortlisted competitors were required to build multidisciplinary design teams, including structural and services engineering and an architect registered in the state of Texas.

 The Selection Committee met in October 2019 to interview the shortlist and selected the team led by Kevin Daly Architects as the winner of the competition.